facebook/react-native-website/docs/new-architecture-library-intro.md

 <!-- alex ignore master -->

 [Autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) is a feature of the React Native CLI that simplifies the installation of third-party React Native libraries.
-Instructions to enable _autolinking_ are available at https://github.com/react-native-community/cli/blob/master/docs/autolinking.md.
+Instructions to enable _autolinking_ are available in the [React Native CLI docs](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).

 ### Android